- Courses and Registration

 UT Arlington students who also enroll at other institutions of higher education have an obligation to ensure that UT Arlington has a complete and accurate academic record.
 Students who enroll in coursework at other institutions must transfer a record of that course work to UT Arlington’s Office of Admissions, Records and Registration at the conclusion of each semester.

 To request an exemption, the Undergraduate Petition for Exemption to 6-Course Limit Drop Policy form must be completed online and submitted using the link at the bottom of this page.
+It is strongly encouraged that you meet with your Academic Advisor prior to submitting your request to discuss potential impact on degree progress and other considerations.

 Supporting documentation must be included with the form before the appeal will be processed, you can upload your attachments when you complete the form.
 Supporting documents should be official documents (e.g., be on letterhead, contain contact information, etc.).
 All supporting documentation is subject to verification.